slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 2. What invariants are enforced aross all policy files?
 3. What are trusted roots?
 Who configures them?
 4. What is a deployment attestation?
 Who creates it?
 What information does it contain?
 5. What metadata is needed to verify a deployment attestation?
 What happens if the invariant from (2) were not satisfied?
-Hint: We need to verify a policy URI.
+Hint: We need to add a policy URI field and verify it.
 TODO: Link to intoto attestation specs
 6. What improvements can we make to improve UX for teams?